abelsj60/my-site/app/data/clips/shu-breaking-news-online.md

 people to create each segment.
 That’s a far cry from the roughly 28 people Nevins, 56, leads each week to broadcast the main program nationally.

-“They’re breaking the mold,” says the 27- year NBC veteran.
+“They’re breaking the mold,” says the 27-year NBC veteran.

 By redefining what qualifies as professional- grade video, “Meet the Press” can afford to recruit new viewers online with stories it normally